Top 10 Natural Appetite Suppressants

 Move over coffee!

 Another form of caffeine may be an even better natural appetite suppressant.
-Green tea has been a favorite drink for thousands of years, and a daily cup or two can reduce mindless snacking, thanks to the catechins it contains.
+Tea has been a favorite drink for thousands of years, and a daily cup or two can reduce mindless snacking, thanks to the catechins it contains.

 Scientists believe that these prevalent antioxidants can inhibit glucose from turning into fat cells, and it keeps your blood sugar levels from rising higher than they should.
 EGCG, the most common catechin in green tea, can also slow down the fat cell duplication process and help your body burn more fat for energy.